 \subsection{Fe-Al alloys}

-Next we discuss calculated $\sigma_{xy}$ in Fe-Al alloys.
+Next, we discuss the calculated $\sigma_{xy}$ in Fe-Al alloys.
 Our results are shown in Fig.~\ref{fig:adpt-feal}.
 Since Al is non-magnetic, the $\sigma_{xy}$ response is, by symmetry, zero at all frequencies.
-By introducing Al, the $\sigma_{xy}$ response of Fe$_{3}$Al lies between that of pure Fe and Al, as one might expect.
-However, unexpectedly, when the Al concentration reaches 50\%, $\sigma_{xy}$ response of the FeAl changes sign in the entire frequency range from 0 to 20~THz.
-We ensured that in all of these cases, Fe and Fe-Al alloys have magnetization pointing in the same direction.
-A similar result is observed in Co/Pd multi-layers in Ref~\onlinecite{multilayers}, where the sign of $\sigma_{xy}$ changes depending on the relative concentration of Co to Pd.
+When Al is introduced, the $\sigma_{xy}$ response of Fe$_{3}$Al lies between that of pure Fe and Al, as expected.
+However, unexpectedly, when the Al concentration reaches 50\%, $\sigma_{xy}$ response of FeAl changes sign in the entire frequency range from 0 to 20~THz.
+We ensured that, in all of these cases, the Fe and Fe-Al alloys have magnetization pointing in the same direction.
+A similar result is observed in Co/Pd multi-layers in Ref.~\cite{multilayers}, where the sign of $\sigma_{xy}$ changes depending on the relative concentration of Co to Pd.